 CHARMAINE CRUZ completed her BSc and MSc degrees in Geomatics Engineering from the University of the Philippines Diliman, Philippines.
-Currently, she is a first-year PhD student at DCU.
-She is working with the iHabiMap project, funded by the Environmental Protection Agency (EPA), as a Ph.D. student.
+She worked on the iHabiMap project, funded by the Environmental Protection Agency (EPA), as a Ph.D. student.
 Her research interests include the use of geospatial technologies in natural resources management (e.g., habitat distribution mapping, biomass mapping), environment, and climate change-related studies in support of conservation and sustainable development initiatives.

 Why did you become a researcher?